drumitology/northendlab-hugo/exampleSite/content/my-awesome-blog-post-4.md

 type = "post"

 +++
-## Intended as a working portfolio piece
+#### Quick note: This work is intended as a working portfolio piece.

 **Backstory:**
 Sherieff R., fellow UX writer, shares this thought experiment within the UX Writing Community.